FUNDAMENTALS OF SENATE COMMITTEES

 The disclosure of a confidential committee report or part of a committee report prior to its being tabled or presented in the Senate constitutes a breach of parliamentary privilege.[186]
 When dealing with such a disclosure, the committee concerned should first examine the circumstances surrounding the unauthorized disclosure, as set out in Appendix IV of the Rules of the Senate.
 The committee is expected to report the alleged breach to the Senate and to advise that it is commencing an inquiry into the matter.
 When undertaking an investigation of the circumstances surrounding the alleged breach, the committee is expected not only to attempt to determine the source of the breach, but also to address the issue of the seriousness and implications (actual or potential) of the unauthorized disclosure.

-Such an investigation does not preclude any senator from raising a question of privilege in the Senate regarding the breach.[186]
-However, the substance of the question of privilege is not dealt with by the Senate until after the committee completes its investigation, even if the Speaker finds that a prima facie case exists.
+Such an investigation does not preclude any senator from raising a question of privilege in the Senate regarding the breach.[187]
+However, the substance of the question of privilege is not dealt with by the Senate until after the committee completes its investigation, even if the Speaker finds that strong evidence for the case (i.e. a prima facie case) exists.
 The question of privilege will not be prejudiced by awaiting the results of the committee’s investigation.
 If a committee decides not to investigate a leak, any senator can raise a question of privilege at the earliest opportunity after the committee has decided not to proceed.

 COMMITTEE DOCUMENTS

 The principal documents that Senate committees produce are minutes, evidence and reports.
-Other documents related to the work of committees, such as briefs and submissions from witnesses, are kept in the archives of the committee.
+Other documents related to the work of committees, such as briefs and submissions from witnesses, are kept in the archives of the committee and published to the committee’s webpage on the Senate of Canada website.
 As the custodian of committee documents, the committee clerk is responsible for ensuring that they are made available as necessary to parliamentarians and the public.

 Minutes of Proceedings and Evidence

 The minutes of proceedings are the official record of a committee’s meetings and decisions.
-Prepared by the committee clerk after every meeting, they include information about the time, date and location of the meeting; the members present; the order of reference that was considered; decisions taken; the names of witnesses; and other business conducted.
+Prepared by the committee clerk after every meeting, they include information about the time, date and location of the meeting; the members present; the order of reference that was considered; decisions taken; the names of witnesses; and any procedural events that occurred.

-The verbatim evidence of public meetings is transcribed for eventual publication.
-A draft version of the transcript[187] is made available to senators and witnesses for minor corrections before final editing and publishing as the “Evidence of the committee.”
+Public meetings are transcribed verbatim for eventual publication.
+A draft version of the transcript[188] is made available to senators and witnesses for minor corrections before final editing and publishing as the “evidence of the committee.”
 The unrevised transcript may also be distributed to other interested parties (including journalists, government officials and observers of the committee’s work).
 The first draft of the transcript is typically available within twenty-four hours of a meeting, and a short time is allowed for corrections.
 The timeframes are longer for meetings outside the parliamentary precinct.
-The edited transcript is published on the committees’ section of the Senate of Canada website along with the minutes of proceedings and other information relevant to that meeting.
+The edited transcript is published on the relevant committee’s webpage on the Senate of Canada website along with the minutes of proceedings and other information pertaining to that meeting.

 Reports to the Senate